Riverside Centre, Brisbane: Lend Lease, Harry Seidler and Associates, and Riverside

 Over the following year, Lend Lease continued to accumulate land, as well as leasehold over a laneway (Parbury Lane), and the AUSN's No. 11 and No. 13 wharves within the river.
 Having acquired control over a 2ha site, Lend Lease engaged architect Harry Seidler to redesign the Riverside project in August 1983.
-Austrian-born Seidler had already achieved significant renown as an architect in residential and commercial designs, including the award-winning Rose Seidler house (1950), Australia Square, MLC Centre, the Australian Embassy in Paris (1977), and the soon-to-be-completed Hong Kong Club Building (1984).
-He had received multiple awards from the Royal Australian Institute of Architects, including its highest honour, the Gold Medal, in 1976, for outstanding achievement in architectural design and the promotion of architecture and the profession; and received an OBE for his services to architecture in 1972.
-His firm, Harry Seidler and Associates (established 1960), had been working with Lend Lease almost since its inception, designing apartment buildings (Ithaca Gardens,1960) and the controversial Blues Point Tower (1961), recreational facilities (Thredbo Ski Lodge, 1962) and commercial buildings, Australia Square and MLC Centre, the former of which was considered "one of Australia's most important works of the postwar period".

-Influenced by international architects, artists and designers Walter Gropius, Oscar Neimeyer, Marcel Breuer and Josef Albers, Seidler's designs strongly adhered to principles of modernist architecture.
+Influenced by international architects, artists and designers Walter Gropius, Oscar Niemeyer, Marcel Breuer and Josef Albers, Seidler's designs strongly adhered to principles of modernist architecture.
 Modernist architecture developed in pre-World War I Europe and gained popularity in Australia after WWII.
 Notable for a rationalisation of planning, emphasising clarity and simplicity of form and detailing, the style had been adopted in Queensland in a variety of residential, religious, public, and commercial buildings.
 Examples include James Birrell's Centenary Pool Complex (1959), Brisbane City Council Carpark (1960), and JD Story Building at the University of Queensland (1964), Karl Langer's Main Roads Department Building (1967) and Chapel of St Peter's Lutheran College (1968), Jan Kral's Chelmer and Graceville railway station buildings (1959), and Donoghue and Fulton's Townsville General Hospital (1951).
 Seidler was one of the country's foremost postwar architects to design in the modernist style.
 "From the early 1950s onwards, the steady stream of uniformly high-quality work from Seidler's office set a standard against which the work of other modernists has tended to be judged".